 Where there is reference to '1st week', '6th week', etc., this applies to the weeks of Full Term, during which classes run.
 '9th week', '10th week', etc. are the weeks immediately after Full Term.
-The week immediately before Full Term is commonly known as '0th week' (pronounced 'nought-th week').
+The week immediately before Full Term is commonly known as '0th week'.
 By convention, Oxford weeks begin on a Sunday.